- The Critical service failed issue in Windows 10 can appear when there are incompatibility problems with a newly installed hardware or driver.

 - Select language, architecture, and edition and click Next.
 Choose your version.

-- Select USB flash drive or ISO depending on your media of choice and click Next.
+- Select a USB flash drive or ISO depending on your media of choice and click Next.

 - Once the setup download is completed, either burn it to DVD or create a bootable USB drive.